Faculty Awards & Recognition

 - Robert Beck, Law (deceased)

-- Richard Beringer, History (retired)
+- Richard Beringer, History (deceased)

 - William V. Borden, English (deceased)